hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

   are silently ignored.
 Refer to the [`VirtualMachineConfigSpec`](https://dp-downloads.broadcom.com/api-content/apis/API_VWSA_001/8.0U3/html/ReferenceGuides/vim.vm.ConfigSpec.html) in the vSphere API documentation.

-- `tools_sync_time` (bool) - Enable time synchronization with the ESXi host where the virtual machine is running.
+- `tools_sync_time` (bool) - Enable the guest operating system to synchronize its clock with the host.
+  Requires VMware Tools to be installed.
+Defaults to `true`.

+  ~> **Note:** In vSphere 7.0.0, this also enables periodic synchronization.
+   For vSphere 7.0 Update 1 and later, use `tools_sync_time_with_host_periodically`
+  for periodic synchronization.

+- `tools_sync_time_with_host_periodically` (bool) - Enable the guest operating system to periodically synchronize its clock with the host.
+Requires VMware Tools to be installed.
 Defaults to `false`.

+  ~> **Note:** Only available in vSphere 7.0 Update 1 and later.
+This option is ignored in vSphere 7.0.0 where `tools_sync_time` controls both initial and periodic synchronization.

 - `tools_upgrade_policy` (bool) - Automatically check for and upgrade VMware Tools after a virtual machine power cycle.
 Defaults to `false`.